Centerpin Fishing For Trout – A Guides Perspective

 Flies: I love fishing with flies.
 A large part of a trout’s diet in steams can be aquatic insects which can be initiated with artificial flies.
 Therefore, I use flies a lot and I have a ton of great fly patterns.

-I always have an assortment of baits and when the trout are not feeding on one bait I will rotate through my baits and try different types of baits, as well as different sizes, and colors to determine when they are willing to eat.
+I always have an assortment of baits to use when the trout are not feeding on one bait.
+I will rotate through my baits to determine what they want to eat.
+See my most effective baits on my page Best Trout Bait.

 River Fishing Gear